 - An HIV negative man with having anal sex without condoms (receptive or insertive) within the past 6 months

-- A bacterial STI (syphilis, gonorrhea, or chlamydia) diagnosed or reported within the past 6 months
+- A bacterial STI (syphilis, gonorrhea, or chlamydia) was diagnosed or reported within the past 6 months.

 Heterosexually Active Men and Women